You can find savings accounts and CDs paying way above the national average — if you know where to look.

 Here’s a look at some of the banks that raised their APYs on savings products in the past week:

-Savers have plenty of options, with some banks featuring low minimal minimum balance requirements and APYs that haven’t been this high in years, thanks to four Federal Reserve rate hikes in 2018 and a competitive landscape for online banks.
+Savers have plenty of options, with some banks featuring low or no minimum balance requirements and APYs that haven’t been this high in years, thanks to four Federal Reserve rate hikes in 2018 and a competitive landscape for online banks.

 Not all banks are aggressively raising yields